 “Somebody sounds jealous.”

 “You’re right.
-He does sound jealous,” Pam declared, for while a man’s ears were designed to capture the full pitch range of sound, a woman’s hearing was attuned to deciphering the broad prism of human emotions.
+He does sound jealous,” Pam declared with certitude, because while a man’s ears were designed to capture the full pitch range of sound, a woman’s hearing was attuned to deciphering the prism of human emotions.

 “Okay, maybe I’m a little jealous, but that’s not a sin.”

 “Actually it’s one of the Seven Deadly Sins, if I’m not mistaken.”
-The New Yorker regarded someone falling down stairs as comedy and his finger getting a paper cut as tragedy.
+The New Yorker’s sense of humor regarded someone falling down stairs as comedy, while getting a paper cut was a tragedy.

 “You’re on.”
-AK lifted two fingers.
+AK lifted three fingers.
 “We have envy, pride, and sloth.
 Greed and lust make five.”

 “Gluttony is six.”
 Pam was a good Catholic girl.